legendu-net/blog/misc/content/2020/01/docker-for-nvidia-gpu/docker-for-nvidia-gpu.markdown

         :::bash
         nvidia-smi

-    Notice that if the command `nvidia-smi` is available but raises the error message "NVIDAI-SMI has failed because it couldn't communicate with the NVIDIA driver.
+    If the command `nvidia-smi` is available
+    but raises the following error message,

+    > NVIDAI-SMI has failed because it couldn't communicate with the NVIDIA driver.
-    Make sure that the latest NVIDIA driver is installed and running.", reboot your Ubuntu server and try again.
+    > Make sure that the latest NVIDIA driver is installed and running.`

+    reboot your Linux machine and try again.

 2. Make sure that you have Docker 19.03+ installed on your Linux machine.